daehwa/aYa-Calendar/README.md

 aYa is am abbreviation of __'are You available?'__.
 The icon has a shape of coffee cup when we see it from above.
 This looks like alphabet _'a'_.
 The clock hands looks like alphabet _'Y'_.
 We designed this application in this way.
 Thanks for my friend Bae Euibin, we major in Human Factor Engineering.
 Also Thanks for Kim Yunju.

+Here's a video to help your understanding on [Youtube](https://www.youtube.com/watch?v=ODBRnbdxftY)

 ## Splash